rlk5096/Biocrusts/readme_blobplot.md

 cat *.out > merged_blastn.out

 # create initial blobplot
-blobtools create -i example/assembly.fna -b example/merged.sorted.bam -t example/merged_blast.out -o example/test
+blobtools create -i example/assembly.fna -b example/merged.sorted.bam -t example/merged_blast.out -o example/test \
 blobtools plot -i example/test.blobDB.json

 ##usually no-hits are a significant portion (top ranked taxa)
 ##I usually do this in sinteractive, but there is an sbatch script that Fernando provided as well

 # use view function to get table of contigs and associated taxa
-blobtools view test.blobDB.json
+blobtools view -i test.blobDB.json

 # extract the no-hit contig names using the table generated from view function
 awk -F'\t' '{ if ($6 == "no-hit") print $1 >> "no_hit_names.txt"}' blobDB.table.txt